rohanrodu/web-frontend/Quiz App/README.md

 - Multiple-choice questions with instant answer validation
 - Score tracking and display at the end of the quiz
 - User-friendly and responsive interface
-- Timer feature (optional) to add challenge
 - Clean design with smooth transitions and animations

 ---